Acetaminophen (Tylenol) Poisoning

 If someone is suspected of having taken an overdose but has no symptoms, the doctor will begin the following treatment:

 Emptying of the stomach.
-In the very few cases in which a person comes to the hospital minutes after taking the overdose, the doctor may attempt to empty the stomach.
-This can be accomplished by inducing vomiting or by placing a large tube through the person's mouth and into the stomach.
+In the very few cases in which a person comes to the hospital minutes after taking the overdose, the doctor may attempt to empty the stomach by running a tube through the mouth into the stomach.

-Activated charcoal should be given by mouth within 4 hours to bind any drug remaining in the gastrointestinal tract.
+Activated charcoal should be given by mouth within 4 hours of the overdose to bind any drug remaining in the gastrointestinal tract.

 N-acetylcysteine (NAC).
 NAC is the antidote for toxic acetaminophen overdose.
 It is generally given by mouth.
 The medication has a foul odor but may be mixed with juice or other flavorings to make it taste better.
 If the person cannot take NAC by mouth, a tube may be placed through the mouth and into the stomach to help administer it.
 If giving NAC by this method is not possible, the doctor may give it by IV.
 NAC should be given within 8 hours of ingestion, and is generally given for 20 hours to 72 hours.